Feathered propellers on Yeti Airlines plane resulted in loss of thrust, says crash report

 At 10:57:20, Captain Khatiwada, who was previously commanding the plane, repeated that the engines were not producing any power.

 At 10:57:26, a second sequence of stick shaker warnings was activated when the aircraft banked towards the left abruptly.
-At 200 feet, the stick shaker ceased.
+At 61m, the stick shaker ceased.

-At 10:57:32, the sound of impact was heard in the cockpit voice recorder.
-The flight data recorder and cockpit voice recorder stopped recording at 10:57:33 and 10:57:35 respectively.
+At 10:57:32, the sound of an impact was registered by the cockpit voice recorder.
+The flight data recorder and cockpit voice recorder stopped recording at 10:57:33 and 10:57:35, respectively.

 The report said that the aircraft’s airworthiness certificate was valid till April 24, 2023.

-The wind speed was light at 3 to 5 knots.
+The wind speed was light at three to five knots.
 The prevailing visibility was 6km, and the temperature was measured at 14 deg C.

 Nepal’s investigators have received analytical support from Singapore’s Transport Safety Investigation Bureau.

-The disaster is the second in under a year, highlighting the country’s consistently poor air safety record, analysts said.
+It is the second air disaster in Nepal in less than a year, highlighting the country’s consistently poor air safety record, analysts said.

-One investigator pointed out serious lapses by the regulator, Caan, for allowing flights to an untested airport.
+One investigator pointed out serious lapses by CAAN for allowing flights to an untested airport.

-The airport was hastily inaugurated and operated without adequate preparations to meet the Jan 1 project deadline.
-Flight calibration, which tests all pieces of equipment at the new airport, has yet to recommend landing from the west.
+The airport was hastily inaugurated without adequate preparations to meet the Jan 1 project deadline.
+The flight calibration process, where all equipment at the new airport has to be tested, has yet to show that landing from the west is recommended.
 The calibration report is due to be published on Feb 26.

 The flight procedure has not been published either.
 Airlines have very little information about airport procedures and data, according to experts.

-An evaluation as required by the safety management system was carried out, neither by the civil aviation regulator, as a service provider of the airport, nor by the airlines, a former chief of Caan told the Post in a recent interview.
+An evaluation as required by the safety management system was not carried out by either CAAN, as a service provider of the airport, or the airlines, a former chief of CAAN told the Post in a recent interview.

-The air traffic controller at a new airport should also have a specific rating.
+Air traffic controllers at a new airport should also have a specific rating.

-But in Pokhara, no one has it.
+But in Pokhara, no one has this rating.
 THE KATHMANDU POST/ASIA NEWS NETWORK